spapas/spapas.github.io/content/django-cbv-tutorial.rst

     6. DefaultContextBetterCustomClassView, 7.
 BetterCustomClassView, 8.
 CustomClassView, 9. object

-Notice that classes ``BetterCustomClassView``, ``CustomClassView`` and ``object`` are repeated two times (on place 3,4,5 and 7,8,9) thus *only* their last occurence will be kept in the list.
-So the resulting MRO is the following:
+Notice that classes ``BetterCustomClassView``, ``CustomClassView`` and ``object`` are repeated two times (on place 3,4,5 and 7,8,9) thus *only* their last (rightmost) occurrences will be kept in the list.
+So the resulting MRO is the following (3,4,5 are removed):

 ``[DefaultHeaderContextCustomClassView, DefaultHeaderBetterCustomClassView, DefaultContextBetterCustomClassView, BetterCustomClassView, CustomClassView, object]``